Duramax LML DPF Delete Guide

 What is the Duramax LML DPF System?

 DPF stands for diesel particulate filter.
 Diesel fuel doesn’t burn very cleanly which results in “particulates” being left in the exhaust gases.
-These particulates are small chemical particles that are harmful human beings and also to the atmosphere.
-Therefore, we have the DPF filter to trap and burn these particulates before they enter the atmosphere.
-The particulates are trapped and then burned via regeneration cycles.
+The DPF filter traps and burns these particulates before they enter the atmosphere via regeneration cycles.

 On the Duramax LML the DPF filter is actually integrated into the same piping and housing as the SCR system.
 So the exhaust system goes downpipe > DOC > SCR > DPF > cat-back exhaust and muffler.